PeterKellett/project-4/PROJECTSETUP.md

    - CLI: cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/\* ./templates/allauth
 4. Remove openid and tests folders as they are not required.

+## Django email
+### Set up
+1. Create new text files for the email subject and body content in the apps static folder
+2. In the Stripe webhook handler define a new class _send_confirmation_email
+3. Imports
+    - from django.core.mail import send_mail
+    - from django.core.mail import send_mail
+    - from django.template.loader import render_to_string

 ## Home App
 1. Create app
    - python3 manage.py startapp home